djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 Our goals with having this Code of Conduct are:

+* Having a framework for report handling.
+The Code of Conduct is the basis for dealing with a report, assessing whether the CoC was violated, and what action should be taken.
 * Helping everyone feel safe and included.
-Attendees may have had poor experiences in other events, or can be first-timers.
+Attendees may have had poor experiences in other events, or may be first-timers.
 We want to set the expectation that harassment and other unpleasant behaviour are not acceptable.
-So people who do have an unpleasant experience, know that's neither the norm nor acceptable to us as a community.
+This way, people who do have an unpleasant experience know that it is neither the norm nor acceptable to us as a community.
 * Helping to build trust that if an incident is reported, we will not respond with victim blaming, and that we will proceed with a thorough investigation.
-Even, for example, if the incident concerns someone in a position of power.
+This will be true even if the incident involves someone in a position of power, for example.
 * Informing everyone of the expected behaviour.
-We are a diverse community, and having a Code of Conduct makes the expectations of everybody's behaviour explicit and transparent.
+We are a diverse community, and having a Code of Conduct makes the expectations over everybody's behaviour explicit and transparent.
-* Having a framework for report handling.
-The Code of Conduct is the basis for dealing with a report, assessing whether the CoC was violated, and what action should be taken.

 <hr/>